dvreeze/yaidom/docs/yaidom-tutorial.rst

 much (namespace-agnostic) XML querying is already possible.
 This says a lot about the expressive power of Scala's Collections API, as a *universal query API*.

-Yaidom queries are less verbose than the "mini-yaidom" queries above, but a lot of what the yaidom query API offers is just convenience methods.
+Yaidom queries are typically less verbose than the "mini-yaidom" queries above, but a lot of what the yaidom query API offers is just convenience methods.
 The foundation is still the same: core ``Elem`` methods ``allChildElems`` and ``findAllElemsOrSelf``, and the rest is offered by the Scala Collections API itself (and by some ``Elem`` convenience methods or syntactic sugar).
 As an example of such a convenience method, yaidom offers method ``elem.filterElemsOrSelf(p)``, which is equivalent to ``elem.findAllElemsOrSelf.filter(p)``.